Universe of The Legend of Zelda: Reception

-In their January 2010 issue, Nintendo Power listed Hyrule as one of the greatest Nintendo locations, citing the vast number of areas to explore, as well as referencing players' first experiences with the Lost Woods and Death Mountain as highlights of the players' adventures.
+In their January 2010 issue, Nintendo Power listed the "wonderful worlds" of Hyrule, together with the Mushroom Kingdom from the Super Mario series, Planet Zebes from the Metroid series, the player's town from the Animal Crossing series, and Metro City from the Final Fight series, as five of their 50 "reasons to love Nintendo".
 Steve Watts of GameSpot praised the original game world, commenting that although it is minimalist, it, "conveys the feeling of going on a grand adventure through the wilderness, and the lack of hand-holding that would come to define later Zelda games makes the world feel that much more expansive and mysterious".
-Yannick LeJacq writing for Kotaku commented that "Hyrule is one of the most iconic settings in the history of video games.
+Yannick LeJacq for Kotaku commented in 2014 that "Hyrule is one of the most iconic settings in the history of video games.
 The Legend of Zelda players have been poring over it in one way or another for almost 30 years now".

-Polygon's Jeremy Parish remarked on the impact that Hyrule and its centrepiece Hyrule Field had on gamers in Ocarina of Time.
-He commented: "Open game worlds existed before Ocarina of Time.
-And in truth, Ocarina’s rendition of Hyrule isn't even really all that open.
-But the game explored the relationship between its environments, the camera's 3D perspective and Link's place in it all to create a realm that felt far more like a real location than the game worlds that had come before it".
-Destructoid also noted Hyrule's impact in Ocarina of Time, saying "there was nothing else like it before 1998" and continued: "The awesome thing about Hyrule is that I can honestly see a place like it existing in our world.
-It's not just some fantasy, flashy place like you'd find in the Star Wars universe.
-It's meant to look like the real world, and Miyamoto achieved that goal in a way no one would have expected without actually seeing it first".